stephenbradshaw/stephenbradshaw.github.io/_posts/2025-05-07-azure-service-C2-forwarding.markdown

 [here](/2025/03/26/gcp-service-C2-forwarding.html#what-is-the-purpose-of-c2-fronting).

+# Update - Automated deployment of Azure resources

+**_Update 4 June 2025_**: In the original version of this post I discussed how to manually setup all of the needed resources for this proof of concept domain fronting test, including basic C2 infrastructure to forward traffic to and the Function App Azure resource and code.
+The original manual steps are documented below.
+In doing further tests in Azure however, I have since created Azure Resource Manager templates that can be used to help automate these setup steps.

+This inclues a "base" template set to create the "Azure POC environment" of a VPC and VM running Sliver as discussed in the [Manual deployment - Azure POC environment](#manual-deployment---azure-poc-environment) section below.

+It also includes a "functionapp" template set that creates the Azure resources for the Function App and configures them as described in sections [Manual creation of the Azure Function App](#manual-creation-of-the-azure-function-app) and [Manual configuration of the Function App and network security group](#manual-configuration-of-the-function-app-and-network-security-group).

+The templates are available [here](https://github.com/stephenbradshaw/AzureC2PocDeployment) including deployment documentation, and are discussed in more detail in a post [here](/2025/06/04/azure_c&c_poc_infra_deployment.html).

-# Azure POC environment
+# Manual deployment - Azure POC environment

 Similar to what I did for the [GCP](/tags.html#gcp) POCs discussed in previous posts, I needed some simple C2 infrastructure to forward traffic to.

-To this end, I created the following using the Azure Portal, using `North Central US` for regional resources:
+To this end, I created the following using the Azure Portal, using `West Central US` (`West US 2`) for regional resources:
-* A resource group `C2VM_group` used to collect all the related infrastructure used for the POC
+* A resource group `C2VMRG` used to collect all the related infrastructure used for the POC
 * A Virtual Network, with network range `10.0.0.0/16`, with a `default` subnet network with range `10.0.0.0/24` where the C2 VM instance will be attached
 * A Linux virtual machine with the [Sliver](https://github.com/BishopFox/sliver) C2 installed and a public IP address that I could use to access the instance by SSH.
 The internal IP of this instance was `10.0.0.4`.
 * A network security group associated with the instance, configured with custom rules, restricting SSH traffic to my home IP address only.
 SSH is the means by which I accessed the instance to configure the Operating System and operate the C2 service.